NabeelGhalib/nabeelghalib.github.io/libaaz_sales_analysis/README.md

 ### 4.Visualization & Dashboards (Tableau):

 - Imported the processed data from Excel to Tableau and created interactive dashboards to visualize key performance indicators (KPIs), including:
     - Total Sales, Top Products, and Top Customers.
     - Sales by Channel, Referral Source, and Age Group.
     - Yearly and Monthly Sales Trends across different periods.
-- Created Age groups using bins.
+- Created age groups using **bins** in Tableau to calculate total sales, as the dataset only included individual customer ages.
 - Used filters in Tableau to allow the owner to drill down into specific time periods (2013-2017, 2022-2024).

-### 5.Final Presentation (PowerPoint):
+### 5.Final Report (PowerPoint):

 - Consolidated all findings and visualizations into a PowerPoint report.
 - The report included all the answers to the key business questions asked by the owner, along with detailed charts and tables created in Tableau.
 - Presented the report to the owner, ensuring it was actionable and easy to understand.

-## Outcome:
+## Conclusion:
----

 - Delivered detailed insights on sales performance, customer behavior, and product trends across multiple time periods.
 - Provided Libaaz the Couture with actionable recommendations based on data analysis, helping the owner make informed business decisions regarding product offerings, sales channels, and marketing efforts.